Defensive Quality in India: 17.30% CAGR and a -3.81% Max Drawdown Over 20 Years

 LIMIT 30

 Data: Ceta Research (FMP financial data warehouse).
-Past performance doesn't guarantee future results.
+Past performance does not guarantee future results.
 Returns in INR.